-How to catch Zacian and Zamazenta in Pokémon Sword and Shield
+Pokémon Sword and Shield: How to catch Zacian and Zamazenta

 Defeat Leon and visit the Slumbering Weald

-You'll need to defeat Leon in the Champion Cup and become the new Champion of the Galar region before you can catch either Zacian or Zamazenta.
+You'll need to defeat Leon in the Champion Cup and become the new Champion of the Galar region before you can catch Zacian and Zamazenta.
 After beating Leon, you'll start back in your house at the beginning of the game and be greeted by Professor Magnolia, who rewards you with a Master Ball.
-Exit your house and enter the Slumbering Weald to the left.
+Exit your house and enter the Slumbering Weald through the gate on the left.

 Go all the way to the end of the Slumbering Weald until you find the area where you first found the rusted sword and shield.
-Two brothers, named Shielbert and Sordward, will show up claiming that they are ancestors of Galar's first kings, and thus rule the land.
+Two brothers, named Shielbert and Sordward, will show up claiming that they are ancestors of Galar's first kings and thus rule the land.
 You'll battle one of them and defeat him, but your rival loses to the other.

-The brothers will begin Dynamaxing Pokémon across the region, so you'll need to head to Wedgehurst's Pokémon Lab where Sonia can monitor Power Spot Detectors to see where these Dynamaxed Pokémon are occurring.
+The brothers will begin Dynamaxing Pokémon across the region, so you'll need to head to Wedgehurst's Pokémon Lab, where Sonia can monitor Power Spot Detectors to see where these Dynamaxed Pokémon are occurring.
 You'll need to travel to 7 gyms (with the exception of Spikemuth) and defeat a Dynmaxed Pokémon in each stadium, all the while battling the brothers a couple more times along the way.
-At this point you'll want to go to Hammerlocke Stadium where you can encounter either Zacian or Zamazenta on top of the Energy Plant where you first battled Eternatus.
+At this point, you'll want to go to Hammerlocke Stadium, where you can encounter either Zacian or Zamazenta on top of the Energy Plant where you first battled Eternatus.

 How to find and catch Zacian and Zamazenta